-March 2021 NPD: Monster Hunter: Rise sales soar to No. 2 in the U.S.
+March 2021 NPD — Monster Hunter: Rise sales soar to No. 2 in the U.S.

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

-Video games continue to grow in terms of sales as the pandemic drags on, according to industry-tracking firm The NPD Group.
-The March NPD game report is the first time that a year-over-year comparison will take early stay-at-home orders into affect.
+Video games sales continue to grow as the pandemic drags on, according to industry-tracking firm The NPD Group.
+The March 2021 NPD game report is the first time that a year-over-year comparison will take early stay-at-home orders into affect.

 “March 2021 consumer spending across video game hardware, content, and accessories reached a March record $5.6 billion,” NPD analyst Mat Piscatella said.”[That is] 18% higher when compared to a year ago.”